basegpu/cpp-tetris/README.md

 # cpp-tetris

-simple tetris game engine, thouroughly testes, cross platform.
+- simple tetris game engine, thouroughly testes, cross platform.

-intended for machine learning uses, i.e. highly optimized for performance.
+- intended for machine learning uses, i.e. highly optimized for performance.

-a simple controller and viewer for your console is provided.
+- simple controller and viewer for your console is provided.

-for build instructions see <build/README.md>
+For build instructions see <build/README.md> ...